nicodex/HelloAmi/README.md

   - `**` requires `Libs/workbench.library` on disk (not included in ROM)
     Can be downloaded for free from the
     [Cloanto Web Workbench](https://www.amigaforever.com/classic/)
+    (but note that 45.127 does not work with the tested AROS versions)
   - `***` as of this writing AROS `Version SVN50730, built on 2015-05-20`

 For an unknown reason the boot block doesn't work with the 0.7 (beta) ROM.
-Test configurations for [FS-UAE](https://fs-uae.net/) are included in `./test/fs-uae/` (you have to import the Amiga Forever ROMs first).
+Test configurations for [FS-UAE](https://fs-uae.net/) are included in `test/fs-uae/` (you might have to import the Amiga Forever ROMs first).
 The Amiga Forever `3.X` ROMs have not been tested, because the `workbench.library` is missing (like in the `amiga-os-310-a4000t.rom`).